Table of Contents

 In the box at the top of page 1 of Form 945-X, enter the calendar year of the Form 945 you are correcting.
 Enter the calendar year on page 2.
 Be sure to write your name, EIN, Form 945-X, and calendar year on the top of any attachments.

 You must enter the date you discovered errors.
-If you are reporting several errors you discovered at different times, enter the earliest date you discovered them here.
-On line 7, report any subsequent dates and related errors.
+You discover an error when you have enough information to be able to correct it.
+If you are reporting several errors you discovered at different times, enter the earliest date you discovered an error here.
+Report any subsequent dates and related errors on line 7.

 You must provide all of the information requested at the top of page 1 of Form 945-X. You must check one box (but not both) in Part 1.
 In Part 2, if any line does not apply, leave it blank.
 Complete Parts 3 and 4 as instructed.